Skip to Main Content

 Why you should build credit as a student

 Building credit early with a student credit card grants you a crucial financial head start.
-You can build credit early in your adult life by getting into the routine of using money responsibly while you set yourself up for success in the future.
-When it comes time to apply for things like car loans, apartments, mortgages and personal loans, you’ll be grateful for the experience.
+You can build credit early in your adult life by getting into the routine of using money responsibly while setting yourself up for future success.

-You’ll learn valuable lessons about budgeting, making timely payments and understanding the impact of debt by managing a credit card.
+By managing a credit card, you’ll learn valuable lessons about budgeting, making timely payments and understanding the impact of debt.
 These experiences lay the groundwork for a lifetime of financial decision-making, which is essential for long-term financial stability and future financial opportunities.

-A strong credit history can translate into lower interest rates, higher credit limits and better loan terms, saving you money in the long run on some of life’s milestones, like renting an apartment, buying a car or starting a business.
+A strong credit history can lead to lower interest rates, higher credit limits and better loan terms, ultimately saving you money in the long run on some of life’s milestones, like renting an apartment, buying a car or starting a business.

 Bankrate's image file